-What makes a good scientific abstract?
+What makes an excellent scientific abstract?

 1. A good scientific abstract tells a story